 30 74789

+setwd("/suda/chapters") – generates an error in RStudio because this is not the same directory structure set up in Chapter 2 and used in Chapter 3.

+It should be “~/book”.
+When I change that statement to setwd("~/book"), it works.

 We can do a quick check against the main IANA allocation table to see if this matches overall block assignments (Listing 4-5).

 Listing 4-5: R code to extract IANA block assignments & compare with AlienVault groupings